 The first day of training in the snow each year fills me with the excitement of a schoolboy arriving to the first day of class.
-The snow mutes the air, leaves a still, peaceful and relaxing silence to train in.
+The snow mutes the air, leave a still, peaceful and relaxing silence to train in.
 I am not alone either.
 I was excited to see some of my young throwers not only train without complaint in the snow this year, but hit a few personal bests and brag about training in the snow on Facebook.
 It is a merit badge in winter throwing.

 But it gets old.
 Fast.
 First is the physical element.
 I put together some tips for throwing the snow last year, and while it makes things better the weather still drags on you.
 Walking to retrieve the hammer drains the legs more and more every training.
 While you may think it would be good to be warmer, the slushy snow is just more slippery with throwing shoes on.